 Alternatively, if a philosophical account of teleology were drawn from a pre-existing, explanatorily successful account in biology, it would require careful interpretation of what this and other accounts are telling us, exactly, about the underlying causal pattern in nature that one would deem teleological.
 This is especially important since, as discussed in 3.1, scientific models must routinely sacrifice truth in favor of operationalizability and empirical adequacy, and the fact that false models can in some cases be a means to truer theories (Wimsatt 2007, chap.
 6).
-There is, therefore, a potentially large gap between claims that are broadly true and potentially ‘relevant’ to biology —like holistic approaches to causation (Godfrey-Smith 2001; Gallagher 2018)— and ideas that are concretely useful to its advance.
+There is a potentially large gap between claims that are broadly true and potentially ‘relevant’ to biology —like holistic approaches to causation (Godfrey-Smith 2001; Gallagher 2018)— and ideas that are concretely useful to its advance.
 As we see it, what the naturalism debate needs are the former, not the latter; naturalizing teleology in the context of metaphysics would need to be assessed by additional criteria that go beyond its mere explanatory success or theoretical indispensability in biology.

 To further illustrate this divide, consider that while a future biology that takes seriously an organism-centered account of teleology may use a plurality of different, perhaps even conflicting theories and models of the goal-directed phenomena in question, a metaphysician may rightly want to claim that underlying this variety is a single fact about the nature of teleology, even if the “right” way of conceiving it philosophically is completely useless from a scientific perspective.
 It does not follow from the fact that an entity is a natural kind that it will be explanatorily useful or even indispensable, and vice versa.
 And while such philosophical disputes about the nature of teleology may remain open-ended, one ought not to expect that their resolution will be necessary for successfully carrying out empirical research into goal-directed phenomena (see Kovaka, 2015, and Love, 2018, for a parallel case in the literature on biological individuality).
 Not only that, but advancing the debate in the broader context of naturalism will require an attentiveness to broader questions that have to do not just with biology and a teleological conception of life itself, but what must be true of nature such that teleology can emerge from it.
 This therefore requires the careful interpretation and integration of findings from multiple areas of scientific research, and possibly other forms of inquiry (Godfrey-Smith 2001).